nearform-actions/optic-release-automation-action/README.md

    - Add `provenance: true` to your list of **inputs**
    - Add `id-token: write` to your list of **permissions**
  - Ensure your CI runner uses NPM >= 9.5.0 (should be the default if Node >= 18)
  - Ensure your `package.json` is complete and correct.
-NPM will cancel the release with specific errors if it finds a problem.Requirements may change in future NPM releases but include things like a `"repository"` field with `"url"` property matching the format `"git+https://github.com/user/repo"`.
+NPM will cancel the release with specific errors if it finds a problem.
+Requirements may change in future NPM releases but include things like a `"repository"` field with `"url"` property matching the format `"git+https://github.com/user/repo"`.

 If `provenance: true` is in your YML inputs and any condition isn't met, the release will cancel with an error.